📖 Exploring Biblical Atonement: Key Concepts Explained in 2025

 Concept of Sin and Its Consequences

 In the Old Testament, sin is depicted as a serious offense against God, leading to separation and judgment.
 The consequences of sin include guilt, punishment, and a disrupted relationship with God.
-For instance, the story of Adam and Eve in Genesis illustrates the entry of sin into the world and its ramifications.

 Key Concepts: